weecology/data-sharing-paper/data_sharing_ms.md

 * The most common form of data in ecology and evolution is tabular data
 * Should follow: one type of information per column, one data point- standard database structure rules
+* Note: Should we comment on image or audio file formats?

 6. Provide a raw form of the data